zhuofany/Yu-portfolio/Final-Project-Three.md

 ##  Final design decisions ✏️
 ### Final Design Decisions
-This project is divided into three sections: **setting, contradiction and resolution**.
+This project is divided into three sections: **setting, conflict and solution**.
 The first section is to establish the prerequisite background, which includes parts 1 and 2.
 In this section, I'd like to use data to demonstrate how coffee sales and consumption have increased significantly over the last ten years.
 Then, using survey data, we can see that, while coffee is becoming increasingly popular around the world, and there are more and more coffee consumers, only 25% of respondents believe that coffee is not harmful to our bodies, and this proportion is higher than that of women.
 20% is even less.

 The second section is the contradiction and parts 3, 4, and 5 are included here.
 In this section, it will be explained that caffeine can be found in many non-coffee beverages in everyday life, and that 1 oz of brewed coffee contains 12mg of caffeine.
 Caffeine should not be blamed.
 A research report compiles recent research on the relationship between coffee and diseases, and the findings show that coffee poses no risk to many diseases.
 In fact, it has no effect and, in some cases, is even beneficial to the body.
 At the end of this section, I provide data demonstrating that moderate coffee consumption can reduce the likelihood of certain diseases.
 This sparked the audience's thinking by creating a gap between the public's perception of coffee and the actual research findings.